substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/overview.md

 5. [**Helper functions**](/docs/Tutorials/Kitties/interacting-functions).
 We'll write 2 helper functions for our dispatchable functions: `mint` and `transfer_from`.

+In Part 2, we will:

-6. [**Rendering storage items**](/docs/Tutorials/Kitties/kitties-frontend).
+1. [**Rendering storage items**](/docs/Tutorials/Kitties/kitties-frontend).
 We'll connect to a React front-end template and create the UI for each dispatchable call.

+### What we won't cover

+The following fall outside the scope of this tutorial:

+ - Writing tests for our pallet.
+ - Declaring a configuration for the genesis of our chain.

+ You can refer to the [how-to guides](/docs/intro) on how to do this once you've completed this tutorial series.

+---

 :::tip
 Follow each step at your own pace &mdash; the goal is for you to learn and the best way to do that is to try it yourself!